-The current account on the balance of payments measures the inflow and outflow of goods, services and investment incomes.
+The current account on the balance of payments measures the inflow and outflow of goods, services, investment incomes and transfer payments.

 The main components of the current account are:

 - Trade in services (invisible balance), e.g. insurance and services

 - Investment incomes, e.g. dividends, interest and migrants remittances from abroad